-The redevelopment of Stapleton is guided by a plan crafted 25 years ago by some of Denver’s most prominent and talented civic, political, business, community and philanthropic leaders.
+The redevelopment of Stapleton which is now Central Park, is guided by a plan crafted in the early 1990s by some of Denver’s most prominent and talented civic, political, business, community and philanthropic leaders.

 It came to be called The Green Book for no particular reason other than it was bound in recycled green cover stock.

 The Green Book predicted that Stapleton would become “a model for addressing the economic and social needs of people while respecting the natural world.”

 In many ways it has accomplished that.
 Getting there was not easy.

 Construction began in earnest in 1990 on Stapleton’s replacement, Denver International Airport.
 For the next several years not many folks thought much about Stapleton’s future as an ex-airport.
 And even fewer people thought the huge site would be much other than home to large scale commercial and industrial uses.

 But there were a few who knew that the opportunity was ripe to do something different and truly special.

 A group of three dozen citizens, primarily from northeast Denver, began in 1989 to gather ideas from an array of interests and research and mold them into what was possible with the redevelopment.

 Known as Stapleton Tomorrow, the group delivered a conceptual plan in 1991 that emphasized economic development; benefits to adjacent neighborhoods; enhanced environmental quality; high standards of urban design, educational and cultural opportunities; and the generation of revenues to support airport objectives.